How do you keep your hair looking fab and fresh?

 Day one your hair will be looking at its best, but as it’s clean, doing fancy up-dos and styling isn’t really an option as clean hair doesn’t hold styles well.
 Keep it loose and down if possible.
 If it’s really hot at the festival, opt for a big butterfly clip to tie it up loosely rather than a tight hairband this will stop you getting kinks and tons of knots.

 What about your fringe/bangs?
 Rather than constantly touching or readjusting your fringe, use a bandana or headband to keep your fringe at bay.
 Constantly touching your fringe will make your hair greasy very quickly as your fingers will be dirty and oily.

-By day three, the heat, snow, ski helmet and all that dancing, glitter, and sun cream has taken its toll on your hair and it’s starting to need a freshen up.
+By day three, the heat, snow, ski helmet and all that dancing, glitter, and sun cream have taken its toll on your hair and it’s starting to need a freshen up.
 Dry shampoo is your new best friend at this point.
 Spray it a the roots of your hair and use a brush to brush it through or alternatively, you can use your fingertips to massage it into the scalp.
 It will give you an instant volume boost as well as absorb and reduce the oils in your hair.
-Be careful though, especially if you are a brunette like me, most dry shampoo is actually white, so on dark hair it can make your hair go a funny grey colour if you spray too much!
-There now is (halleluiah) is a dry shampoo for brown hair which has a brown pigment in, this will stop any white streaks.
+Be careful though, especially if you are a brunette like me, most dry shampoo is actually white, so on dark hair, it can make your hair go a funny grey colour if you spray too much!
+There is now (halleluiah) a dry shampoo for brown hair which has a brown pigment in, this will stop any white streaks.

 Or just wash it!